 Currently, one of the obvious differences in fans is that BBQ Guru offers a 25 CFM fan for extra large smokers.
 Flame Boss is set to release its own XL fan in the near future.
 In the meantime, since variable speed capability is dependent on an advanced algorithm, those who want a stronger fan can use BBQ Guru’s Pit Bull fan with a Flame Boss controller (both brands sell their components individually).

-Pit and Meat Probes Included - The number of probes included with a BBQ Guru depends on the model.
-The DigiQ can accept 1 pit probe and 1 meat probe, while the CyberQ has 1 pit probe and 3 meat probes, which is convenient for larger cooks when you need to monitor multiple foods at once.
+Pit and Meat Probes Included - The BBQ Guru DigiQ can accept 1 pit probe and 1 meat probe.
+Although the original CyberQ had 1 pit probe and 3 meat probes, the new CyberQ Cloud includes 1 pit and 1 meat probe and gives you that ability to add two more meat probes.
 The Flame Boss 100 has 1 pit and 1 meat probe, while the Flame Boss 300 WiFi has 1 pit probe and can accepts up to 3 meat probes (1 included) with the use of optional Y-Cables.

 Controller Display and Interface: Multiple Fields vs Everything-at-a-Glance